latris-io/knowledge-bot-cms/use_cases.md

 - ✅ Batched notifications for multiple uploads
 - ✅ Easy manual dismissal of notifications
 - ✅ Immediate feedback for all actions
+- ✅ Intuitive chat interface with avatars
+- ✅ Real-time typing indicators
+- ✅ Clear source attribution
+- ✅ Easy conversation management
+- ✅ Consistent design with Strapi admin theme

 ---

-**This document reflects the current implementation of the Knowledge Bot system as of the latest development session.
+**This document reflects the current implementation of the Knowledge Bot system including the AI Chat interface as of the latest development session.
 All features described are implemented and tested.**